ossf/tac/process/TAC-Decision-Process.md

 ## 3.)
 For  major items that require a formal vote ##
 An issue or PR must be created within the TAC repository.
 TAC members will be asked via the TAC mailing list to review, comment, and decline/approve the item within the GitHub issue/PR.
 The TAC will be given 10 business days to review and consider the request.
 These topics ideally should also be presented at a TAC meeting and publicly discussed/debated prior to the closing of voting.

-This includes items such as changes to the TAC technical vision, Foundation strategy, WG/project adoption, funding requests, etc.
+This includes items such as changes to the TAC technical vision, Foundation strategy, WG/project adoption, funding requests, adopting new Working Group, etc.).

 # Pull request types #